 Where to eat and drink

-Since it’s a tourist destination, you won’t be short of options.
-From cheap carinderias to gourmet‑style spots, plus vegan restaurants that can win over any palate.
-What’s more, in El Nido you’ll always find a lively atmosphere for a beer (or something stronger) every night.
-Find all this information (which we update constantly) in Where to eat in El Nido.
+Since it’s such a touristy destination, you won’t be short of options, from cheap carinderias to more upscale restaurants, as well as vegan restaurants that can win over any palate.
+What’s more, there’s almost always a lively atmosphere in El Nido if you fancy a beer (or something stronger).
+Find all this information (which we update constantly) in Best place to eat in El Nido.

 How to get around El Nido

-El Nido Town is small and you won’t need more than your feet to explore it.
+El Nido Town is small and you won’t need more than your own two feet to explore it.
 If you’re staying in Corong Corong, tricycles usually charge 20 pesos per person to El Nido Town.
-This is the local fare, but as a tourist they may not want to charge it.
+This is the local fare, but as a tourist they may not want to charge the local fare.
 Try negotiating 50 pesos for 2 people.

-To get to Las Cabañas, the price for a full tricycle (for everyone who fits) is 150 pesos.
+To get to Las Cabañas, the price for a full tricycle is 150 pesos.
 On the way back, you’ll easily find others at the McDonald’s in the mall.

 If you’re making many trips because you plan to visit places like Lio Beach, Nacpan, or Las Cabañas on the same day, it’s well worth it to rent a motorbike in El Nido, especially if there are two of you.
 Prices are around 500 pesos per day.
 We have a 100% trustworthy agency contact who usually offers them for 450 pesos or cheaper if you rent for more days.
 Leave us a comment and we’ll send you all the info.